orca2017/donation-analytics/README.md

 class RecordParser:

-    This is a Singleton class, this class parse each entry that fed from TxtHandler, it extracts the interested fields, following the rules as described by FEC website.
+    This is a Singleton class, this class parse each entry that comes from TxtHandler, and extracts the interested fields following the rules as described by FEC website.
     This class also do validation check for each entry, only donations coming from people are valid, it also checks the format of date, name, transaction amount and cmte_id;

 class RepeatDonor:

     This is also a Singleton class, it keeps a hash map.
-For each record, it will check its internal hash map, if it found the corresponding donor, then the record comes from a repeat donor, if not found, then it will update the record to the hash map, and return false.
+For each record, it will check its internal hash map, if it finds the corresponding donor, then the record comes from a repeat donor, if not found, then it will update the record to the hash map, and return false.

     The hash map is implemented using c++11 unordered_map<string, int>, the key is a string, and the value is an int. value = earlist year. key = name+zip_code.

-    For the hash map, The reason that I keep "val = year" is, according to readme.txt in github, whether we treat a record repeat or not depends on whether the same donor makes donations in previous years.
+    For the hash map, The reason that I keep "val = year" is, according to readme.txt in github, whether we treat a record is repeat or not depends on whether the same donor makes donations in previous years.
 So while checking, this class will compare the year of current record with the year stored in the hash map, if it is earlier than the one in hash map, class will return false and update hash map to the earlier year.